SEND INFORMATION REPORT

 The governing body will make sure that:

-All governor, especially the SEN Governor, are up-to-date and knowledgeable about the school’s SEN provision.
+- All governors, especially the SEN Governor, are up-to-date and knowledgeable about the school’s SEN provision.

 The Head teacher, SENCo and Governing body will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.